The homeland of Imam Al-Bukhari

 - Abu al-Qasim ibn Munda narrated the work of Kitab al-Ilal (The Book of Illustrated Hadiths) narrated by Muhammad ibn Abdullah Ibn Hamdawi, and it is narrated by Abu Muhammad ibn Abdullah Ibn al-Bukhari, by Imam al-Bukhari.

 - Abu Akhmad al-Khakim cites the book Kitab al-Kuna (The Book of Days) and cites it in his classifications.
-There is a great need for scholars to know this knowledge, as it is required to specify the days so as not to substitute certain narrators of hadith.
+There is a great need for scholars to learn this knowledge, as it is required to specify the days so as not to substitute certain narrators of hadith.
 Because of this ignorance, many prominent scholars have made various mistakes.

 - Imam al-Tirmidi refers to Kitab al-Favaid (The Book on Useful Materials) in his books called “Al-Jomi” in the “Kitab al-Manaqib”.
 In this work, he collected sensitive phrases related to illicit hadiths.